Glu Mobile Inc. [GLUU] – Is GLUU worth Holding?

 Glu Mobile Inc. [NASDAQ:GLUU]: Analyst Rating and Earnings

-Pro stock traders frequently make sure to pay attention what expert market analysts are saying about a potential stock buy.
-Regarding Glu Mobile Inc. [GLUU] right now, the most recent ratings from Wall St. analysts that we can see right now is regarding the quarter that’s slated to end in 12/30/2019.
+Stock market traders frequently keep their eyes on what Wall Street experts as it relates to a potential investment.
+For Glu Mobile Inc. [GLUU], the most recent analyst consensus recommendation available since its latest financial results for the quarter ending in 12/30/2019.
 On average, stock market experts give GLUU an Buy rating.
-The average 12-month price forecast for this stock is $6.49, with the high estimate being $9.00, the low estimate being $5.50 and the median estimate amounting to $8.00.
-This is compared to its latest closing price of $6.11.
+The average 12-month price forecast for this stock is $6.05, with the high estimate being $9.00, the low estimate being $5.50 and the median estimate amounting to $8.00.
+This is compared to its latest closing price of $6.29.

 Fundamental Analysis of Glu Mobile Inc. [GLUU]